-Creation of an enabling environment
+8.6.3 Creation of an enabling environment

-The National Hand Hygiene Behaviour Change Strategy (Department of Health, 2016-2020) outlines the need to channel resources where there is a greater need and highlights these issues to be considered in the delivery of hand washing interventions: Geographic spread of diarrhea and respiratory diseases in children under 5, and other hygiene related diseases; Hard to reach places such as rural areas and informal settlements; and Areas where community norms and behaviours are potential factors to increase the risk of WASH related diseases.
+The National Hand Hygiene Behaviour Change Strategy (Department of Health, 2016-2020) outlines the need to channel resources where there is a greater need and highlights the following as issues to be considered in the delivery of handwashing interventions:

+- Geographic spread of diarrhea and respiratory diseases in children under 5, and other hygiene related diseases; - Hard to reach places such as rural areas and informal settlements; and

+• Areas where community norms and behaviours are potential factors to increase the risk of WASH related diseases.

+The same principle should apply to a broader rollout of a health and hygiene education and awareness programme.
 Awareness should be raised at community level on issues to be considered in the delivery of sanitation such as environmental and technological considerations.
 The impact and costs of poor sanitation as well as the benefits of safe and improved sanitation should also be discussed with community members as a way of preparing them for participation in decisions relating to their health and well-being.